deq789/Drones/README.md

 # Drones
-Musala Soft Practical Task
+Django Practical Task

 ## Requirements
-* You should have Python installed (test with version 3.7.2).
+* You should have Python installed (tested with version 3.7.2).

 ## Install
 Clone this repo, create and activate virtual env: